ChrystleMyrnaLobo/PersonCounter/README.md

   - `tracker` : Choose from csrt, kcf, boosting, mil, tld, medianflow, mosse
   - `window_size` : window size (#frames) for tracking
   - `detect_speed`: detection speed (sec)
+  - `irs`: infinite resource setting (do not skip any frames).
+Default resource constraint setting
+Note: Special cases
+  - Infinite resource setting: No frame are skipped.
+Use `-irs` flag which sets detection speed and tracking speed to 0
+  - No tracking: Perform only detection and data association via IoU.
+Use `--window_size 0`
 2. Data association
 Generate global person id from detect-track paths
 ```